slurmulon/blot/README.md

 ```

 Alternatively, you can be even more lazy, which is encouraged for increased normalization.
 The following example
-shows how you can reference and embed large fixtures that live on the filesystem using the `>` operator, or even
+shows how you can reference and embed large fixtures that live on the filesystem using the `>` operator.
+It can
-alongside hercule by using `:[]`:
+be used alongside hercule by using `:[]`:

 ```
 # POST /v1/auth